Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-2.md

 Furthermore, they might not have the optimal interviewing skillset as it is usually different than the one required for their primary roles.

 To address this constraint, several strategies can be implemented.

-One straightforward approach is outsourcing certain aspects of the recruitment process, enabling existing team members to focus on the core business of the organization.
-Alternatively, additional personnel can be trained for the purpose of conducting interviews.
+- Outsourcing certain aspects of the recruitment process enables existing team members to focus on the core business of the organization.
+- Additional personnel can be trained for the purpose of conducting interviews.

-Additionally, while it is beneficial to involve the most highly experienced and valuable team members in the recruitment process, their expertise in the core business may not be an absolute necessity.
+- While it is beneficial to involve the most highly experienced and valuable team members in the recruitment process, their expertise in the core business may not be an absolute necessity and other personnel can be involved instead.

 ### Financial Considerations
 Tight financial constraints within the recruitment process can impose certain limitations.

 While it may be desirable to minimize the outsourced elements of the process, this approach can negatively affect team availability.

-Furthermore, external training may become impractical, leading to a need for increased confidence in evaluating externally teachable core skills.
+Furthermore, financial constraints may cause external training to become impractical, leading to a need for increased confidence in evaluating externally teachable core skills.
 However, achieving this confidence comes with the trade-off of heightened thoroughness.

 ---